rails/webpacker/README.md

 setup and everything will just work out of the box.

-Note, [React on Rails] users should set configuration value `compile` to false, as React on Rails handle compilation for test and production environments.
+Note, [React on Rails] users should set configuration value `compile` to false, as React on Rails handles compilation for test and production environments.

 Here is a sample system test case with hello_react example component: